dumkydewilde/dumky-dot-net/content/posts/2021-10-12-doctags-automatically-generate-google-tag-manager-gtm-documentation-from-the-notes-field/index.md

 }).join(",\n");
 ```

+## Deploying and triggering our Cloud Function
+While our script above can run from our test environment we obviously also want to deploy and schedule it.
+We can just use [the gcloud CLI](https://cloud.google.com/functions/docs/quickstart) (e.g. `gcloud functions deploy containerToMarkDown --runtime nodejs14 --trigger-http --allow-unauthenticated`) or use the web interface.
+I like [the web interface](https://console.cloud.google.com/functions/list) in this case as it'll be a one time thing only and it makes it easy to set runtime variables and select the deployment region.

+When we setup the cloud function, we'll also have to decide how to trigger it.
+As a very basic setup you could trigger it to run every day or even at set times every day.
+You can use Cloud Scheduler to do that by creating a new job (e.g. `0 */4 * * *` will run 4 times a day) and trigger a pub/sub topic that.
+You can then use that pub/sub topic as a trigger for your Cloud Function.
+But if you want something more fancy, you can also have a look at my [post on setting up a GTM status monitor](/posts/monitor-google-tag-manager-version-status-and-send-notifications-to-slack-the-easy-way-zapier-and-hard-way-gcp/ ) and have it run whenever there's a new version of your container.

 ## Sprinkling Docsify fairy dust over our markdown files
+Now that the mechanics are out of the way, we can continue to the actual magic.
 Docsify is a documentation generator that consists of an `index.html` with some JavaScript to parse and render markdown files into a beautiful documentation site.
 It is not a static site generator like Hugo or Vuepress although you could use Docsify for server-side rendering if you wish.
 The problem with static site generators is that they require an extra step to generate the site —duh... 🤦‍♂️.
 In practice though, that means having an extra processing 'unit' and extra complexity (e.g. Cloudflare Pages, Netlify, Github Actions, ...).
 Docsify needs nothing more than a simple file server to run the site on (our Google Cloud Storage bucket in this case).

 The `index.html` file itself is extremely small: some styles (not shown), a `div` element to hook onto, some settings and the docsify JS  with some plugins (search, theme)